Artemides/liq-manager/README.md

 - Uses `UUPSUpgradeable` for proxy-based upgrades.
 - Implements `AccessControl` to manage roles for different users.

+## Bot Integration

+The bot needs to understand `ILiquidityManager` interface in order to achieve challenged tasks.

+- The Bot is supposed to find and compute its best strategies off-chain based on marked conditions
+- The Required params in the interface were defined as is, because Joe's AMM already emits events that can be analyzed cheaply off-chain, whilst it is possible to do it on-chain it's not recommended.
+- There's an attempt in the `LiquidityManager` to track on-chain liquidity.
+By tracking `BinStep Pairs` and even `ids` where liquidity can be deposited.
+However, having time limitation it couln't be solved at all, since Joe's already provides a `SDK` to track pool balances it's recommended the Bot analyzes and comunicates as `ILiquidityManager` says.
+- `LiquidityManager` might still require optimizations.

 ## Contract Functions

 ### Initialization